Saratoga (film): Plot

-At the track, Hartley bets with Duke and loses $5,000.
-On a train, Duke dines with Fritzi and Jesse, who is jealous.
-Fritzi knows Duke is in love with Carol, and Duke says he plans to win enough money to marry her.
-Carol tells Duke she loves him and has broken off her engagement to Hartley.
-When Duke objects to losing Hartley, she gets angry.
+On a train Duke dines with Fritzi and Jesse, who is madly jealous of Duke, believing he is carrying on with Fritzi.
+She knows Duke is in love with Carol, and Duke says he plans to win enough money to marry her and be able to run Brookvale farm properly.
+Carol tells Duke she loves him and intends to break off her engagement to Hartley.
+When Duke objects to losing him as a pigeon, she gets angry.
 At the races, Hartley loses.
-Hartley hires a new trainer for Moonray.
-Carol gets Jesse's contract with the jockey Dixie Gordon (Frankie Darro) so Duke will lose, but Fritzi tells Jesse that if Duke wins, he will marry Carol.
-Dixie is riding Moonray.
-Grandpa quarrels with the new trainer.
-The race is a photo finish, but Moonray loses.
-On a train, Carol and Duke celebrate.